huntdatacenter/docs/docs/coordination/data/faq.md

 You can expand volumes on both and iaas machines in terabyte (TB) steps.
 Lab leaders and lab coordinators can expand volume expansion in our [service desk](/service-desk/lab-orders/#expand-existing-volume).

+### Can we reduce the size of existing volumes?

+You can not reduce the size of existing volumes.
+However, you can reduce your storage volumes in the following way: (1) request a new volume with your new desired size in our [service desk](/service-desk/lab-orders/#new-volume), (2) transfer data from your old volume to your new volume, and (3) request deletion of your original volume.

 ### When should we expand our volumes?

 Full storage means that your lab users no longer can utilize this volume in your scientific activities.
 We recommend that you expand a storage volume at about 85 percent usage.
 See how to [check your current usage](/faq/storage/#how-can-i-see-the-sizes-of-my-lab-volumes) here.

 ### Will data disappear during a volume expansion?

 No. The data in your volume will still be there after the volume expansion.
+For safety reasons, we duplicate your volume before we start the expansion as a safeguard against unexpected failures.
+That said, your data will be unavailable during the period of the expansion procedures, typically for a few hours.

 ### What's the response time for a volume expansion?